 Create Better Economics — and Education — for Farmers

-Advanced technologies may be poised to revolutionize farming, but the reality is they don’t come cheap — at least not yet.
+Advanced technologies may be poised to revolutionize farming to farming 4.0, but the reality is they don’t come cheap — at least not yet.
 Most farmers don’t have the budget for a strawberry-picking robot much less the skillset to maintain or repair one.
 What’s needed is an industry-wide, gradual integration of affordable AgTech, accompanied by education and mentorship.
 Traditional farming co-ops could be revitalized to help bring farming into the digital age by pooling funds and sharing resources to offset the cost of emerging technologies — while still providing vital networks for knowledge sharing and a sense of community.

 Meanwhile, farming knowledge, once passed down from generation to generation, needs to include people who weren’t necessarily raised on farms.
 Programs like Square Roots and New Entry are starting this wave with courses like plant science, indoor farming and business foundations that aim to teach next-generation farming skills to a new generation and lineage of farmers.
 Right now farmers can test and iterate on a crop season maybe 50 times in their life.
 New tools will allow them to experiment optimize much more rapidly.
 Startups like Prospera, Iron Ox and Farmer’s Edge are utilizing sensors, analytics and machine learning to capture the interest of younger generations and improve predictability, precision and profits.
 My own company is working to reduce reliance on synthetic chemical fertilizers and pesticides while increasing yields by gathering data on how inputs like crop protection products, nutrients and water can be used smarter to naturally boost a plant’s resistance to pests, disease and drought.
 By augmenting farmers’ intuition with informed cause and effect we can use technology to take the guesswork out farming and decrease risk.